Gaussian Diffusion (2D)

 end

 Figure 1.
 Initial condition.
 Top left: Numerical temperature distribution (background colored field and black contour lines) overlain by the analytical solution (yellow dashed contours).
-Top right: Absolut deviation of the numerical from the analytical solution.
+Top right: Absolute deviation of the numerical from the analytical solution.
 Bottom left: Vertical temperature profile along the middle of the domain; black solid - numerical, yellow dashed - analytical.
 Bottom right: RMS over time.

 # Boundary Conditions ---------------------------------------- #